When we think of Florida State parks, camping is often the first thing that comes to mind.

 The Old Florida that is rapidly disappearing from our peninsula is being preserved in these state Parks.

-Most of these parks make wonderful destinations for some of the best one tank trips Florida has to offer.
+Most of these parks make wonderful destinations for day trips or weekend adventures.

 Florida State Parks, camping included, are the biggest vacation bargain for travelers.